jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 More than One Input Bit
 -----------------------

-* Now consider a situation where four output need to be controlled
+* Now consider a situation where four outputs need to be controlled
 * A single input can only have one of two states, low/high

     * Thus,  more than two input signals would be needed to decode to four outputs